cmsc733/cmsc733.github.io/project1.md

 ### File tree and naming

-Your submission on Canvas must be a zip file, following the naming convention **YourDirectoryID_proj1.zip**.
-For example, xyz123_proj1.zip.
+Your submission on Canvas must be a zip file, following the naming convention **YourDirectoryID_proj1.zip**. **YourDirectoryID** is the name your username which is used to login to UMD resources such as Testudo or ELMS.
+For example, if you use "xyz" to login to Testyudo or ELMS then the zip file must be called "xyz_proj1.zip".
 The file **must have the following directory structure**.

 YourDirectoryID_proj1.zip.
- - train_images/.
- - test_images/.
  - results/.
  - GMM.m
  - trainGMM.m